project-chip/connectedhomeip/docs/guides/simulated_device_linux.md

     [chip-tool readme](https://github.com/project-chip/connectedhomeip/tree/master/examples/chip-tool)
     for additional commands.

-## Adding simulated Tests via TAML
+## Adding simulated Tests via YAML

 In order to validate commissioner/controller behavior, tests need to be added to the simulated device test framework.
 To achieve this, YAML files are created and